 You can make low fat chicken jalfrezi without losing flavour!

-I usually add the ingredients in a different order too, as I’ve done below to lessen the chance of burning the spices which could make the curry rather bitter and not very nice.
+As this is really just a quick stir fry, you need to add the ingredients in a different order too.
+Doing so, you will lessen the chance of burning the spices which could make the curry rather bitter and not very nice.

-Follow these low fat chicken jalfrezi recipe instructions and you will be amazed at how good eating light can be.
+If you follow these low fat chicken jalfrezi recipe instructions, you will be amazed at how good eating light can be.